-We've done the legwork and found a number of smartphones which we thought stood out from the crowd, based on specs, reviews, and features they offer.
+We've done the legwork and found a number of smartphones that we thought stood out from the crowd, based on specs, reviews, and any additional features they offer.

 Best Camera Phone

 Best Camera Phone iPhone - iPhone 13 Pro Max

 When it comes to an iPhone with a cracking camera setup, look no further than Apple's latest flagship offering, the iPhone 13 Pro Max.